-- 1. Be a graduate of an approved veterinary college. - 2.
-Have completed a one-year internship or satisfactory practice equivalency. - 3.
-Be approved to practice veterinary medicine in the state of Virginia - 4.
-Be a member of a national veterinary medical association (i.e. AVMA). - 5.
-Be of satisfactory moral and ethical character including but not restricted to being honest and truthful, not be habitually intoxicated or addicted to drugs, and not to have been convicted of cruelty to animals.
+- 1. Be a graduate of an approved veterinary school of college - 2.
+Have completed a one-year internship or satisfactory practice equivalency - 3.
+Be approved to practice veterinary medicine in the state of South Carolina and North Carolina. - 4.
+Be a member of a national veterinary medical association (i.e. AVMA) - 5.
+Be of satisfactory moral and ethical character including but not restricted to being honest and truthful, not be habitually intoxicated or addicted to drugs, and not to have been convicted of cruelty to animals

-Objectives:
+OBJECTIVES:

-- A. To fulfill the requirements of a provisional residency program as set forth by the American College of Veterinary Dermatology. - B. To provide in-depth clinical training in veterinary dermatology - C. To provide in-depth basic and applied science training in veterinary dermatology - D. To conduct original research in the field of veterinary dermatology

-E. To meet the requirements of the ACVD Credentials and Education Committee F. To obtain ACVD board certification
+- 1. To fulfill the requirements of a formalized residency program as set forth by the American College of Veterinary Dermatology - 2.
+To provide in-depth clinical training in veterinary dermatology - 3.
+To provide in-depth basic and applied science training in veterinary dermatology - 4.
+To conduct original research in the field of veterinary dermatology - 5.
+To meet the requirements of the ACVD credentials and education committees - 6.
+To obtain ACVD board certification - 5.
+Length of residency in years: 3 - Is a Master's degree or PhD required?
+No If so, which: N/A

-- 5) Length of residency in years: 3 - 6) Is a Master's degree or PhD required?
-NO If so, which - 7) When the residency was first offered?
+- 7. When the residency was first offered?
 New program Has it been continuous since then?
-N/A If not continual what years was the residency offered? - 8) How many residents have been accepted into the program since inception?
-N/A How many of these have become board certified dermatologists?
-N/A - 9) What is the average annual dermatology caseload for the institution over the past 5 years?
-1486 cases per year. - 10)What is the average total caseload seen the entire residency?
-4458 cases (average cases annually times the number of years of residency) - 11) On average, how many new patients, rechecks and consults does the program see per year? (give these in actual numbers of cases) - a) New cases 422 - b) Rechecks 1064 - c) Consults - 12)On average, what percentage of the program's cases are dogs and cats?
-Dogs 85% cats 15% - 13)On average, how many exotic, equine and farm animal cases does the program see per year?
-Exotics 0 Equine 0% Farm animals 0 - 14) What percentage of time is the mentor in clinics with the resident while the resident is seeing cases during the resident's first year: 100%, second: > 75% and third: > 75% (This means that the mentor is either physically seeing patients with the resident or can be contacted by phone and available to see the case within one hour of being called.) - 15) Does the program have access to other specialists?
-If so, please list: ADC Richmond is a stand-alone dermatology facility We have a great relationship with multiple other specialists in the area and have access to neurology, cardiology, oncology, etc. - 16)Please describe your library access: In house library and ACVD online library as well as Western University College of Veterinary Medicine library.
-Residents also have access to the ADG on-line library of extensive lectures and presentations.
+N/A - 8.
+How many residents have been accepted into the program since inception?
+New program

+How many of these have become board certified dermatologists?
+N/A

+9. What is the average annual dermatology caseload for the institution over the past 5 years? cases per year

+Greenville 2142

+10. What is the average total caseload seen the entire residency? (average cases annually times the number of years of residency)

+Greenville 8316

+11. On average, how many new patients, rechecks and consults does the program see per year? (give these in actual numbers of cases)

+Greenville:

+- a.
+New cases: 668 - b.
+Rechecks: 2772 - c.
+Consults: We only keep track of consults from other services if the patient ultimately becomes an Animal Dermatology patient and our responsibility.
+The case is then applied to the categories above.
+Otherwise, consults are done on a continuous, as needed basis and not tracked. - 12.
+On average, what percentage of the program's cases are dogs and cats?

+Greenville: dogs 70% cats 30% equine 0%

+13. On average, how many exotic, equine and farm animal cases does the program see per year?

+Greenville: Exotic: <1 Equine 10 Farm animals 0

+14. What percentage of time is the mentor in clinics with the resident while the resident is seeing cases during the resident's first year:, second: and third:?

+(This means that the mentor is either physically seeing patients with the resident or can be contacted by phone and available to see the case within one hour of being called.)

+Greenville: first year: 100%, second: 75% and third: 75%

+15. Does the program have access to other specialists?
+If so, please list:

+Greenville: The Greenville practice is attached to a multi-specialists referral facility and the resident have access to surgeons, internists, neurologists, cardiologists, ophthalmologists, emergency and critical care specialists, oncologists, a radiation oncologist, and dentists if needed.
+If desired, they can extern with any specialist that they would like.